(A Rough Draft)

 Overnight: Two nights camping in various backpacking sites in Yosemite, then an adventure into Owen’s Valley (2-3 nights in the Yosemite area).
 Many options and a lack of decision making thus far, but I need to figure this out ASAP.
 Some options book out a year in advance!
 All necessary camping resources << there are many rules!
 A fantastic Yosemite camping map here.
 Swimming in lakes = bathing.

 Now that I have investigated hotels in the area, am extra glad we decided to camp–anything affordable and available is ages outside the park!
-For the record, if finances allowed, I would stay at the adorable Cub Inn B&B. Biscuits and gravy for breakfast before hiking sound incredible.
+If finances allowed, I would stay at the adorable Cub Inn B&B. Biscuits and gravy for breakfast before hiking sound incredible.

 Snow permitting, we will see both the highest and lowest points on the contiguous United States, via highway 395 down the eastern ridge of the Sierra Nevadas!